111 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 109 Beacon to the east and 113 Beacon to the west.

 By the 1919-1920 winter season, 111 Beacon was the home of Stuart Weston Webb and his wife, Marcia (Sewall) Webb.
 They previously had lived at 13 Louisburg Square.
 Stuart Webb was a banker and business executive.
 He was a vice president of the Old Colony Trust Company and, during his career, served as president of Pathé Films, Gorton-Pew Fisheries of Gloucester, and the Eastern Manufacturing Company.

-The Webbs continued to live at 111 Beacon in 1924, but had moved to Chestnut Hill by 1925.
+The Webbs continued to live at 111 Beacon during the 1923-1924 winter season, but had moved to Chestnut Hill by 1925.

 By 1937, Erskine School occupied seven buildings on the south side of Beacon between Arlington and Berkeley: 105, 111, 115, 129, 135, and 145 Beacon, and 303 Berkeley (147 Beacon).